Skip to content

 create_task

-All variables available:
+All variables for the triggering event available:

-• pr.*, event.*, label.* (if applicable), comments (if available)
+• PR events: pr.*, event.*, label.* (if applicable), comments (if available)

 update_fields

-All variables available:
+All variables for the triggering event available:

-• pr.*, event.*, label.*, comments
+• PR events: pr.*, event.*, label.*, comments

 mark_complete